laroche/tastyworks-pnl/README.md

 ----

 - stocks/ETFs
-   - REITs should not be normal stocks, but go into the "Topf Sonstiges".
-Classify REITs accordingly.
    - Stock splits and spinoffs are not fully supported.
 (Option strike prices also need to be adjusted.)
 Example entry:
       - Assumption: stock/option splits are tax neutral.
       - stock splits are now implemented, but not tested at all.
 Options are not yet supported.
 Please send in more test data.